UoW-CPC/Asclepios-TEEP-Server/README_DOCKER.md

-## Running the demo in a docker container
+## Running the demo in a single docker container

 1. Build the docker image